Bank Identification Number Search

 The primary purpose of the BIN is to route transaction authorization requests to the right issuing bank.

-A BIN can also be used to make decisions related to fraud prevention, chargeback management, or the customer experience.
+A BIN can also be used to make decisions related to fraud prevention.

 How Can Bank Identification Numbers Help Stop Fraud?

-To stop sophisticated credit card fraud attempts, merchants need to evaluate multiple data points (usually with the help of AI-based fraud filters) to estimate the potential risk of a given transaction.
-Cross-referencing the BIN against other known data points can provide helpful insights.
+To stop sophisticated credit card fraud attempts, merchants need to evaluate multiple data points (often with the help of AI-based fraud filters) to estimate the potential risk of a given transaction.

 How Can Bank Identification Numbers Help With Chargeback Management?